twota/terms-of-service-and-privacy-policy/README.md

 To maintain the safety, integrity, and trust of the “Twota” community, we reserve the right to make them invisible, suspend or permanently disable any user account under the following circumstances:

-▪Non-Verified Accounts Beyond 60 Days:
+▪ Non-Verified Accounts Beyond 60 Days:

 If a user registers for a “Twota” account but does not successfully complete the required verification process, or fails to submit a verification request, and more than 60 calendar days have elapsed since the date the account was created.

-▪Non-Verified and also Inactive Accounts Beyond 40 Days:
+▪ Non-Verified and also Inactive Accounts Beyond 40 Days:

 If a user registers for a “Twota” account but does not successfully complete the required verification process, or fails to submit a verification request, and has not engaged in any activity or usage of the “Twota” application.